-- (1) MPOs shall be operated by properly designated personnel. - (2) Military Postal Clerks shall be issued a DD Form 285 (Appointment of Military Postal Clerk, Unit Mail Clerk, or Mail Orderly) which identifies them as a designated postal clerk for MCB CAMLEJ.
-PFO and COPEs shall be appointed by using DD Form 2257 (Designation/Termination MPC-FPC-COPE-PFO). - b.
+- (1) MPOs shall be operated by properly designated personnel. - (2) MPCs shall be issued a DD Form 285 (Appointment of MPC, Unit Mail Clerk, or Mail Orderly) which identifies them as a designated postal clerk for MCB CAMLEJ.
+MPC's, PFO, and COPEs shall be appointed by using DD Form 2257 (Designation/Termination MPC-FPC-COPE-PFO). - b.
 Postal Effects.
 All items of stock and funds affecting the postal revenues and funds held in trust for the USPS are known as postal effects.
 These include postage stamps, stamped paper, funds derived from their sale, blank money order forms, funds received from their issuance, paid money orders, and fees for special services. - c.
-Supplies Provided By the USPS.
+Supplies Provided by the USPS.
 At the time of the establishment of an MPO, the USPS will provide postal equipment and supplies necessary for the handling and dispatch of mails and for postal finance and money order service.
 This includes accountable supplies and equipment such as mail keys, locks, scales, stamps, postal cards, stamped envelopes, blank money order forms, USPS technical publications, and certain expendable supplies such as forms, twine, and labels. - d.
 Supplies Provided by the U.S. Marine Corps.
 Provide postal and office equipment such as safes, rubber stamps, cabinets and drawers, office furniture and machines, distribution cases, and sack/pouch racks. - e.
-COPE and Military Postal Clerk in Charge.
+COPE and MPC in Charge.
 Per reference (a), the COPE shall maintain custody of the stamp stock credit assigned to their unit.
-At the direction of the Consolidated Postal Officer and PFO, the COPE shall assign funds to the Military Postal Clerks in charge/COPE of the MPO.
+At the direction of the CPO and PFO, the COPE shall assign funds to the MPCs in charge/COPE of the MPO.
 Strict accountability and security of all postal funds will be maintained at all times.
 The PFO, the COPE shall also act as custodian of all accountable USPS stamping devices and imprinters for units which are inactive.

-- (1) The PFO accepts all unit registered mail daily business from the registry cage. - (2) Only authorized agents included on the letter of authorization signed by the Postal Officer may sign for PFO/COPE registered mail or any other accountable material addressed to the PFO/COPE. - (3) The PFO shall receive a copy of the signed PS Form 3883 and maintain this copy on file until the end of the month.
+- (1) The PFO accepts all unit daily business from the registry cage via registered mail as required. - (2) Only authorized agents included on the letter of authorization signed by the Postal Officer may sign for PFO/COPE registered mail or any other accountable material addressed to the PFO/COPE. - (3) The PFO shall receive a copy of the signed PS Form 3883 and maintain this copy on file until the end of the month.
 Ensure this copy is inserted with the monthly destroy files.
-PFO with a witness will open the daily business registered mail.
-The PFO shall submit and close the business day via Automated Military Postal System (amps.mpsa.mil) and the witness shall count the cash and ensure all documentation on the Unit PS Form 1412 is accurate. - (4) The PFO shall properly prepare DD Form 1131 (Cash Collection Voucher) and the bank deposit slip. - (5) All funds will be taken to First Citizens Bank Camp Lejeune for deposit and credit to the U.S. Treasury account (DSSN 6092).
+PFO with a witness will open the daily business registered mail. - (4) The PFO shall submit and close the business day via the Automated Military Postal System (AMPS) on a weekly basis.
+A witness shall count the cash and ensure all documentation on the Unit PS Form 1412 is accurate. - (5) The PFO shall properly prepare DD Form 1131 (Cash Collection Voucher) and the bank deposit slip. - (6) All funds will be taken to First Citizens Bank Camp Lejeune for deposit and credit to the U.S. Treasury account (DSSN 6092).
 The bank teller will give the PFO three separate deposit vouchers: a.
 Memorandum Copy (white); b.
 Confirmed Copy (green); and c.
 Agency Copy (yellow).
-The memorandum and confirmed copies will be attached to the DD Form 1131 and taken to MCB CAMLEJ Disbursing Office for electronic transfer to J.P.
+The memorandum and confirmed copies will be attached to the DD Form 1131 and taken to 2d MLG Disbursing Office for electronic transfer to J.P.
 Morgan-Chase National Bank.
 The agency copy will return to the PFO's office with a journal voucher stating the electronic transfer was successful and processed for the correct amount deposited.